Tornado3P9/Linux-Console-Tools/dd.md

 dd if=/dev/urandom of=/dev/sda

 # Creating a large file for testing
+# The bs stands for "block size."
+This tells dd how much data to read and write at a time.
+# count=100 tells dd how many blocks of the specified size to copy.
 dd if=/dev/urandom of=testfile bs=1M count=100

 ## Creating Bootable Debian 10 USB Stick on Linux